Below is some useful information for new or existing renters with Barry Plant Dingley Village.

 Length of appointment

 As we need to explain all your tenancy details thoroughly, please allocate at least 45 minutes for your tenancy induction.

-All tenants on the lease need to be present for tenancy induction e.g. any adult who has signed the lease.
-If there are extenuating circumstances and a tenant cannot attend please call us to advise at least 24 hours before the appointment.
+All renters on the lease need to be present for tenancy induction e.g. any adult who has signed the lease.
+If there are extenuating circumstances and a renter cannot attend please call us to advise at least 24 hours before the appointment.

 Barry Plant offices have a “No cash policy”, and therefore they may be unable to accept cash without prior arrangement.